 Many existing unincorporated nonprofit organizations engage in activities that are intended to produce a profit, e.g., a bingo parlor operated by a church where the profits are used to buy food for a homeless shelter.
 It is easy to understand why this type of profit-making endeavor should not disqualify the organization from being a UNA if it otherwise qualifies.
-A for profit activity might endanger the tax-exempt status of the organization or may generate taxable income, but these are separate issues and should not affect the organizational status of a UNA or the rights and liabilities of its members and managers.
+A for profit activity might endanger the tax-exempt status of the organization or may generate taxable income, but, except as set forth in Comment 2, these are separate issues and should not affect the organizational status of a UNA or the rights of its members and managers.